Elections in the United States: Voting methods

-Voting systems used in each state:

-The most common method used in U.S. elections is the first-past-the-post system, where the highest-polling candidate wins the election.
-Under this system, a candidate only requires a plurality of votes to win, rather than an outright majority.
-Some may use a two-round system, where if no candidate receives a required number of votes (usually but not always a majority) then there is a runoff between the two candidates with the most votes.
+A number of voting methods are used within the various jurisdictions in the United States, the most common of which is the first-past-the-post system, where the highest-polling candidate wins the election.
+Under this system, a candidate who achieves a plurality (that is, the most) of vote wins.
+The State of Georgia uses a two-round system, where if no candidate receives a majority of votes, then there is a runoff between the two highest polling candidates.

-Since 2002, several cities have adopted instant-runoff voting in their elections.
+Since 2002, several cities have adopted instant-runoff voting.
 Voters rank the candidates in order of preference rather than voting for a single candidate.
-If a candidate secures more than half of votes cast, that candidate wins.
-Otherwise, the candidate with the fewest votes is eliminated.
-Ballots assigned to the eliminated candidate are recounted and assigned to those of the remaining candidates who rank next in order of preference on each ballot.
-This process continues until one candidate wins by obtaining more than half the votes.
+Under this system, if no candidate achieves more than half of votes cast, then the lowest polling candidate is eliminated, and their votes are distributed to the next preferred candidates.
+This process continues until one candidate achieves more than half the votes.
 In 2016, Maine became the first state to adopt instant-runoff voting (known in the state as ranked-choice voting) statewide for its elections, although due to state constitutional provisions, the system is only used for federal elections and state primaries.

 Eligibility

 The eligibility of an individual for voting is set out in the constitution and also regulated at state level.
 The constitution states that suffrage cannot be denied on grounds of race or color, sex, or age for citizens eighteen years or older.
 Beyond these basic qualifications, it is the responsibility of state legislatures to regulate voter eligibility.
 Some states ban convicted criminals, especially felons, from voting for a fixed period of time or indefinitely.
 The number of American adults who are currently or permanently ineligible to vote due to felony convictions is estimated to be 5.3 million.
 Some states also have legacy constitutional statements barring those legally declared incompetent from voting; such references are generally considered obsolete and are being considered for review or removal where they appear.

 About 4.3 million American citizens that reside in Washington, D.C., Puerto Rico and other U.S. territories do not have the same level of federal representation as those that reside in the 50 U.S. states.
 These areas only have non-voting members in the U.S. House of Representatives and no representation in the U.S. Senate.
 Citizens in the U.S. territories are also not represented in the Electoral College and therefore cannot vote for the president.
-Those in the Washington, D.C. are permitted to vote for the president because of the Twenty-third Amendment.
+Those in Washington, D.C. are permitted to vote for the president because of the Twenty-third Amendment.